E-mail: robinjia at stanford dot edu

 Automated Gating of Flow Cytometry Data with Robert Bruggner, Rachel Finck, Noah Zimmerman, and David Dill.

 Starting in June of 2011, I worked with Professor David Dill's group on automated clustering ("gating") of high-dimensional flow cytometry data.
 Our work was presented at the Flowcap-II summit. (presentation, poster)

 - Teaching.
 In the Fall of 2015, I was the head TA for CS221, Stanford's introductory artificial intelligence class.
 I led a team of 18 TAs for a class with 550 enrolled students.

 - Google.
-I have spent two summers as an engineering intern at Google Mountain View.
+I have spent three summers as an intern at Google Mountain View.
+In 2016, I worked with Larry Heck, Georgi Nikolov, and Dilek Hakkani-Tür on the Deep Dialogue team at Google Research, exploring how to build task-based dialogue systems that can learn from personalized user feedback.
 In 2014, I worked on the Crisis Response Team within the Social Impact arm of Google, where I built infrasturcutre to automatically launch informational pages about hurricanes and tropical storms for people in affected areas.
 In 2012, I worked on the YouTube Ads team on a machine learning project to understand user behavior on the YouTube search page.

 - CS106 Section Leading.
 I was a section leader for Stanford's CS106A (Introduction to Programming) class in the Winter of 2012.
 I led weekly 50-minute sections, assisted students, graded assignments, and helped maintain some of our internal grading scirpts.